 Finance is fundamentally about equity.
 That is, who owns the capital.
 And our values argued for a more equitable distribution of the equity, so we resolved to do that.

-In the past few years, we’ve published two reports on the level of women and minority owned firms across the entire asset management industry.
-They concluded that total assets under management by diversely-owned firms is painfully low: around 1% of its $69 trillion in total assets under management across the entire asset management industry.
+In the past few years, we’ve published two reports on the level of women and minority owned firms across the U.S. asset management industry.
+They concluded that total assets under management by diversely-owned firms is painfully low: around 1% of the $57.2 trillion in assets managed by the U.S. firms included in the study.
 These studies also found that the performance of minority and women firms is not statistically different from the rest of the industry—so we have to ask why they have so few assets under management.

 In time, we also asked how we were doing compared to others.
 What was the state of our field, and what could we learn?
 Those are questions we’ve frequently been asked by a variety of stakeholders.